TommyGiak/HP_model/README.md

 ### Insert the protein sequence

 The protein sequence can be written in the _config.txt_ file at the _sequence_ variable.
 The sequence is caps sensitive so the letters must be upper case only.
-The sequence doesn't need the quotation marks " or ' .
+The sequence doesn't need the quotation marks " or ' .\
+This sequence can be already given as H/P only monomers (hydrophobic or polar) or with the 20 different amino-acids coded upper case, is this case the sequence will be converted to H/P.

 ### Change the number of folding steps

 The number of folding steps can be setted in the _config.txt_ file at the _folding\_step_ variable.

+### All the others parameters

+The other options are:

+- choosing if use annealing algorithm or not, setting _annealing_ TRUE or FALSE.
+- using a specific initial structure for the protein, setting _use_structure_ TRUE and inserting a correct structure in _structure_
+- set the initial temperature, using the variable _T_.
+If the variable _annealing_ is TRUE the temperature decreases linearly to zero during the evolution of the protein, in the other case the temperature remains constant.
+- create or not the gif of the process at the and of the evolution, using the variable _create_gif_ TRUE or FALSE.

 ### Create a personalized configuration file

 To create a personalized configuration file you can just copy the sintax of the _config.txt_ changing the parameters as you prefer.
-To use it in the simulation follow the instruction [here](https://github.com/TommyGiak/HP_model#run-the-code).
+To use it in the simulation follow the instruction [here](https://github.com/TommyGiak/HP_model#install-and-run-the-code).\
+The new configuration file can have any extension.

 ## Repository strurcture

-Up to now the repository contain three pyhton files: _protein_class.py_, _utils.py_, _test.py_.
+The repository contain these pyhton files:

-- _main.py_: run the scripts
+- _main.py_: runs the evolution and save the results in the _/data_ folder
-- _protein_class.py_: contain a class named `Protein` which contains and save the protein information and implement all the main function for the evolution of the system, including the plot functions.
+- _protein_class.py_: contains a class named `Protein` which contains and save the protein information and implement all the main function for the evolution of the system
-- _utils.py_: contain different functions to validate the structures of the proteins and to support the evolution of the protein.
+- _utils.py_: contains different functions to validate the structures of the proteins and to support the evolution of the protein, including reordering of the input file configurations
+- _plots.py_: contains funtion to plot the results
-- _test.py_: contain the test functions to test all the code.
+- _test.py_: contains the test functions to test the code
+- _config.txt_: contains the information needed by the program as input

 ## Algorithm for the protein folding

-The algorithm for the protein folding is implemented in the `Protein` class in the _protein_class.py_ file, plus the function `diagonal_move` and `tail_fold` in the _utils.py_ file.\
+The algorithm for the protein folding is implemented in the `Protein` class in the _protein_class.py_ file, with the support of some more generic function in the _utils.py_ file.\
 Each folding step involve the following steps:

 1. choose a random monomer in the protein: a random integer from $0$ to $l-1$ where $l$ is the lenght of the protein sequence.
 The sampled monomer will be the starting point for the movement of the protein.